 Read more on our FDM Capabilities page.

-Also found as colorjet printing, binder jetting is a process where a core material is spread over a build plate and colored binder material is selectively sprayed in the shape of the layer, solidifying it.
+Also found as colorjet printing, binder jetting is a process where a core material is spread over a build plate, and colored binder material is selectively sprayed in the shape of the layer, solidifying it.
 The next layer of core material is deposited, and the process repeats itself until the part is complete.
-Binder jetting printers can achieve direct color results with no heating or curing steps, however post-processing steps are more important for binder-jetting prints (especially metal or ceramic prints).
-Binder jetting offers impressive pixel-to-pixel color control and can provide over one million unique color combinations on a true direct color print.
+Binder jetting printers can achieve direct color results with no heating or curing steps; however post-processing steps are more important for binder-jetting prints (especially metal or ceramic prints).
+Binder jetting offers impressive pixel-to-pixel color control and can provide full-CMYK for a true direct color print.

 Developed and patented by Hewlett-Packard (HP), Multi-Jet Fusion (MJF) 3D printers are a type of multi-agent material jetting process where an inkjet array sprays fusing and detailing agents onto a powder bed of thermoplastic.
 As the layer is deposited, a heating element fuses the part shape together, and then a roller places a new layer of powder so the process can repeat until the part is finished.
 Multi-Jet Fusion machines use proprietary blends of either PA (nylon), PP, TPA, and TPU, all of which are patented blends by HP to ensure ideal results.